• Home

 • Map Markers: Place these to direct workers toward specific resource gathering and sorting tasks.

-When these are in place, your base operates independently while you focus on exploration and combat.
-That division of labor is what the game is designed around.
+When these are in place, your base runs itself while you focus on exploration and combat.
+That division of labor is what the game is built around.

 Movement and scouting tips that save real time